Trump plays down chances of quick North Korea breakthrough, talks conclude

 Four officials from both sides sat across each other around a table in a room with a bay window that gave spectacular views of Manhattan, including the U.N. headquarters.

-Kim Yong Chol is a close aide of leader Kim Jong Un and is vice chairman of the ruling Workers’ Party’s Central Committee.
+Kim Yong Chol is a close aide of leader Kim Jong Un and he is vice chairman of the ruling Workers’ Party’s Central Committee.

 The United States and South Korea blacklisted Kim Yong Chol for supporting the North’s nuclear and missile programs in 2010 and 2016, respectively.
 He has been granted special permission for official travel to the United States.